Ericsson's China ambitions in jeopardy over Sweden's Huawei ban

-An upcoming court decision that will decide the future role Huawei (HWT.UL) can play in Sweden could also be a potential turning point for national champion Ericsson's (ERICb.ST) ambitions in China.
+STOCKHOLM (Reuters) - An upcoming court decision that will decide the future role Huawei can play in Sweden could also be a potential turning point for national champion Ericsson’s ambitions in China.

 European governments have been tightening controls on Chinese companies building 5G networks following diplomatic pressure from Washington, which alleges Huawei equipment could be used by Beijing for spying.
 Huawei has repeatedly denied being a national security risk.